Flaque/boop/README.md

 grep hello file.txt | echo
 ```

-In BeepBoop, it's preferable to have commands speak only when allowed.
+In Beep, it's preferable to have commands speak only when allowed.

 ## Variables